 Leaving Olympia near Tripoli town you can continue your Peloponnese trip by bus which appears to be the cheapest means of transport to the western coastal city of Kalamata.
 This is the last big city in western Greece.
 The unique aspect of Kalamata is the broadest square peculiar only to Kalamata.
 If you’re there in a private car or bus you should park them somewhere, the best way to enjoy the city is by walking or by bicycle.

 The City Square is so broadly situated and driving is prohibitive.
 Furthermore, the city is Tourist friendly, wide, clean and secure with free rest squares intermittently made for people’s relaxation.
 When you are in Kalamata outside relaxation is part of your schedule.
+Surely outside relaxation and site seeing are what made Kalamata uniquely different.
 Most tourists cherished visiting Kalamata time and time again

 IOANNINA AND THE GREEK METEORA